cTemplar Reviews& Product Details

 cTemplar Review Conclusions

-To me, it’s quite clear cTemplar is an encrypted email service that’s best for private use only.
+To me, it’s quite clear that cTemplar is an encrypted email service that’s best for private use only.
 Trying to run it in any enterprise capacity is like pulling teeth.
-Sure, you get data privacy, but the hassle is not worth it.
+You get data privacy, but the hassle is not worth it.
 Ultimately, even if you don’t care about encryption, you can use cTemplar as free 1 GB cloud storage, which is worth the few minutes of your time it takes to set it up.